-- Do not annotate local variables unless necessary.
-The checker infers annotations for local variables (see Section 25.4).
+• Do not annotate local variables unless necessary.
+The checker infers annotations for local variables (see Section 26.5).
 Usually, you only need to annotate fields and method signatures.
-You should add annotations inside method bodies only if the checker is unable to infer the correct annotation. - Do not write annotations that are redundant with defaults.
-For example, when checking nullness (Chapter 3, page 25), the default annotation is @NonNull, in most locations other than some type bounds (Section 25.3.2).
+You should add annotations inside method bodies only if the checker is unable to infer the correct annotation (usually on type arguments or array element types, rather than on top-level types).

+• Do not write annotations that are redundant with defaults.
+For example, when checking nullness (Chapter 3, page 26), the default annotation is @NonNull, in most locations other than some type bounds (Section 26.3.2).
 When you are starting out, it might seem helpful to write redundant annotations as a reminder, but that's like when beginning programmers write a comment about every simple piece of code:

 '''

-// The below code increments variable i by adding 1 to it. i++;
+// The below code increments variable i by adding 1 to it. i++:

 '''